 Have no fear, Saints fans — Drew Brees isn’t retiring anytime soon.

-The future Hall of Famer has agreed to a contract extension with the New Orleans Saints that will ensure the star quarterback dies in the Black and Gold.
+Brees has agreed to a contract extension with the New Orleans Saints that will ensure the star quarterback dies in the Black and Gold.
+The future Hall of Famer gave retirement some thought but isn’t quite ready to hang it up though rumors persist his throwing shoulder will call it a career at the end of this coming season.

 “This was always going to get done,” Saints General Manager Mickey Loomis said.
 “Can you imagine what this city would do to me if we didn’t resign him?
 You think we want another Billy Joe Hobert, Billy Joe Tolliver, Wade Wilson, Jim Everett, Heath Shuler or Danny Wuerffel under center?
 That scares the shit out of me.
 Literally.
 I just crapped on myself.
 Excuse me.”